 High heels and custom shoes for men and women

 There is no dedicated tango shoe seller in Ottawa for now.
 For the most part, we turn to our friends in Montreal to buy new shoes.
 The vendors that we mention below sell men’s and women’s shoes.

-Our friends at Stella Mary Creations also often come to Ottawa to sell D’Raso shoes.
+- Our friends at Stella Mary Creations sell D’Raso shoes.
 Stella sets up shop at Tango Social Club in Montreal on most Saturday nights.
 You can make a custom order also and contact her on Facebook to make a request.

 - Line Desrosiers is another shoe seller in Montreal.
 Her shop is called Tango Sublime.
 She sells Italian brands like Tangolera (known for the extra padding in the sole), Madame Pivot, and Regina.
 She is also on Facebook.